kecsap/tensorflow_cpp_packaging/README.md

 # Tensorflow C/C++ inference with Debian packages on Ubuntu x86_64 and Raspberry Pi

+- The x86_64 builds are based on the "TensorFlow CMake" component in tensorflow/contrib/cmake directory.
-- The build is based on the "TensorFlow Makefile" component in tensorflow/contrib/makefile directory.
+- The Raspberry Pi build is based on the "TensorFlow Makefile" component in tensorflow/contrib/makefile directory.
-- Two targets were tested: Ubuntu Bionic (x86_64) and Raspberry Pi (armhf).
+- Two targets were tested: Ubuntu Bionic (x86_64) and Raspberry Pi Ubuntu MATE Xenial (armhf).
 - Both static and shared Tensorflow libraries.
 The choice is on your side.
 - Only CPU can be used for inference.
 No GPU support.
 - Debian packages are generated from the built binary files for distribution.
-- The build contains e.g. the C/C++ API to load model "snapshots".
-New ops can be easily added by modifying the [tf_tensor_fix.txt](tf_tensor_fix.txt).
+- The build contains e.g. the C/C++ API to load model "snapshots" or frozen models.

 ## Status